Plusnet Business service schedules

 Service levels, fault management and service guarantees

 2.1 Plusnet aims to provide a continuous, high-quality service.
 If something goes wrong, Plusnet will work on any problem that is reported to us in line with the level of repair service chosen by the Customer.
-Not all levels of repair service may be available with your service
+Plusnet aim to respond to faults on the service within 8 hours.
+However there is no Service Level Guarantee (SLG) on fault resolution.
+In the event of a fault:-

-2.2 If Plusnet have arranged an engineer visit at a time pre-confirmed with the Customer, and the Customer is without service by reason of a fault with the service, the Customer may be entitled to claim back charges relating to the service which have accrued during the period when the service is unusable ('compensation') if Plusnet or our agents fail to keep that appointment with you.
+2.2 If Plusnet have arranged an engineer visit at a time pre-confirmed with the Customer, and the Customer is without service by reason of a fault with the service or due to a delayed installation, the Customer may be entitled to claim back charges relating to the service which have accrued during the period when the service is unusable ('compensation') if Plusnet or our agents fail to keep that appointment with you.
 Any compensation will be calculated on a pro-rata basis in accordance with the Customer's subscription fees only.

-2.3 Any compensation awarded will be payable solely as a credit against the Customer's next monthly invoice and in accordance with the following general terms:
+2.3 Any compensation awarded relating to paragraph 2.2 will be payable solely as a credit against the Customer's next monthly invoice and in accordance with the following general terms:

 2.3.1 the maximum compensation claimable for each line is £180 per annum;